List of Fables characters: The Page Sisters

 The sisters have some mystical abilities as a result of their Literal heritage.
 Libraries are Hillary's place of power, while the open road is Priscilla's.
-She claims to know "shortcuts to anywhere," which she uses to reach Kevin Thorn's hideout ahead of Snow White and Bigby.
-It is implied that all three sisters give up their powers when they decide to stay in the Fables universe instead of accompanying the other literals into the new one provided by "Dex" (Deus Ex Machina, the Literal embodiment of the dramatic concept) - however, Robin seems to be able to communicate with a stone lion at the end of Jack of Fables (unless she was just acting crazy and actually found another way to unlock a secret passage).
+She claims to know "shortcuts to anywhere", which she uses to reach Kevin Thorn's hideout ahead of Snow White and Bigby.
+It is implied that all three sisters give up their powers when they decide to stay in the Fables universe instead of accompanying the other literals into the new one provided by "Dex" (Deus Ex Machina, the Literal embodiment of the dramatic concept), but Robin seems to be able to communicate with a stone lion at the end of Jack of Fables (unless she was just acting crazy and actually found another way to unlock a secret passage).
 The sisters decide to travel the world with their nephew, the current Jack Frost.
 Hillary and Priscilla appear to have motherly attitudes toward him to him while Robin seemed to be following along out of reluctance: the former later advises Jack Frost to cast aside his wintry powers and find his way by himself, thus separating from him and paving for their favorite nephew the path of the hero.

 After becoming mortals, the sisters lived as normal "mundies" for years.
 Robin had a baby, Sammy Junior, with Sam after a one-night stand with the former Golden Boughs prisoner.
 The sisters eventually got tired of life as mere mortals doomed to grow old and die, and started searching for Revise's books of original, unrevised Fable stories, knowing that the original books would make them immortal once more.
-The search brought the sisters to a dragon, who was, in fact, a transformed Jack Horner; Jack had stolen the books when the Golden Boughs were destroyed.
+The search brought the sisters to a dragon, who was, in fact, a transformed Jack Horner, who had stolen the books when the Golden Boughs were destroyed.
 The sisters arrived at the same times as several former Golden Boughs prisoners, who were on a quest of their own, searching for Fabletown.
-The sisters went after the books while shooting at the dragon, which made the dragon burn the books - he was tired of them anyway - in anger.
+The sisters went after the books while shooting at the dragon, which made the dragon burn the books in anger.
 The sisters, upset at the loss of the books, started shooting everyone around them, thinking that since they were doomed to die without the books, everyone else could just as well die with them.
 This made some of the Fables retaliate and all three of the sisters were killed; Humpty Dumpty fired his cannon at Priscilla, the Tin Man killed Hillary by firing a laser through her chest with his tin cannon, and the Cowardly Lion mauled Robin to death.

 In Fairest: In All The Lands, it is revealed that the Page Sisters used to either live in Fabletown or visit it, as they talked to Mrs. Ford, a seer in a laundry who foresaw their death in a cave, as later seen in Jack of Fables: The End; the sisters remarked that in response, they decided to just avoid that cave, until they gave up and accepted their fate.